wookyeongSong/Inference-for-Dispersion-and-Curvature/README.md

 1. Clone or download the repository and set your R working directory to the project root.
 2. In an R console: `source("DC_wrapper_main.R")` or in a terminal: `Rscript DC_wrapper_main.R`

-## Supplementary results
+## Details
-source("DC_wrapper_supplement.R")

-the working directory needs to be set to the directory where you saved this repository.
-It can be run `source("DC_wrapper_main.R")` in R console or `Rscript DC_wrapper_main.R` in terminal.

 In `src` Folder:
 * `/DC_mainfunctions.R`: Contains all main functions necessary for the simulations and real data analysis.

-In `Figures_code` Folder: This folder contains R scripts that reproduce all figures in the main manuscript and supplementary materials.
+In `Figures_code` Folder: This folder contains R scripts that reproduce all figures in the main manuscript and supplement.
 * `Figure2.R`-`Figure7.R`: Generate Figure 2 through Figure 7 in main manuscript.
 The figures are automatically saved as PDF files.
 * `FigureS1.R`-`FigureS10.R`: Generate Figure S.1 through Figure S.10 in the Supplement.
 The figures are automatically saved as PDF files.

+In `Figures` Folder: This folder contains all Figures in the main manuscript and supplement as png or pdf files.

+In `

 ### Libraries and dependencies used by the code